trueheart78/trueheart78.com/games.md

   - See _Metroid Dread_.
 + If there is no difficulty setting for a combat-oriented game, I may not be interested.
   - See _Metroid Dread_.
++ Short games (10 hours or less) that I can complete in one to two sittings are wonderful.
+  - See _Far Cry 3 Blood Dragon_.

 <a id='legend'></a>

 ## :information_source: Legend [:top:][top]